 Implement dental hygiene best practices

 A balanced diet of healthy foods will certainly contribute to a healthier mouth and less inflammation overall, but nothing beats a diligent dental hygiene routine.
 According to Dr. Huang, the best oral care routine involves a four-step process.
 First floss (once or twice a day is ideal), then brush twice a day with an electric toothbrush (hint: natural toothpastes are a good option for your teeth and the environment).
 Next, remove bacteria from the tongue daily using a tongue scraper.
 And lastly, rinse regularly using an alcohol-free mouthwash.

-Flossing, in particular, Dr. Huang emphasis is essential for oral hygiene.
+Flossing, in particular, Dr. Huang emphasis is essential for oral hygiene (and preventing bad-smelling floss that is often linked to bad breath).
 “The healthiest thing you can do for your mouth and entire body is to boost up your flossing game,” she says.
 “The result is reduced inflammation in the whole body and a healthier smile.”

 And most importantly, be sure to visit your dentist at least twice a year for a professional cleaning and inspection.
 “A great dentist will examine your entire health profile and explore any links between your oral health, nutrition, and overall health, as well as screen you for oral cancer,” Dr. Huang says.
 “They’ll make recommendations to help you treat and prevent problems.”